• Skip to main content

 Instructions

-• In a small bowl - combine mustard, honey, and tarragon.
+• Make the mustard mixture.
+In a small bowl, stir together the Dijon mustard, honey, and dried tarragon.
 Set aside.

 Nutrition